IlyaGershman/easy-poll/README.md

 });
 ```

-for the more complete spec, you can refer to the `subscribePolling.test.ts` file.
+for the complete spec, you can refer to the `subscribePolling.test.ts` file.

 ### Issues